day8/re-frame/README.md

 (def n (reagent/atom "re-frame"))

-;; The computation '(greet n)' returns hiccup which is stored into 'hiccup-ratom' (def hiccup-ratom  (reaction (greet n)))    ;; <-- notice the use of reaction
+;; The computation '(greet n)' returns Hiccup which is stored into 'hiccup-ratom' (def hiccup-ratom  (reaction (greet n)))    ;; <-- notice the use of reaction

 ;; what is the result of the initial computation ?